brandondionisio/Naive-Bayesian-Classifier-Airplanes-or-Birds/README.md

 ## Running The Program

-To run the radar, use "python3 radar.py"
+To run the radar, use "python radar.py"

 ## User Inputs